What Is the Georgia Automobile Insurance Plan (GAAIP)?

-How Does High-Risk Auto Insurance Work in Georgia?
+What is GAAIP and How Does High-Risk Auto Insurance Work in Georgia?

-Let’s say you have a few black marks on your driving record: a DUI from a couple years ago, a recent speeding ticket and a two-month lapse in car insurance.
-Hey, we all make mistakes!
-Unfortunately, insurance companies may decide they don’t want to provide coverage for you because you’re too high a risk.
-What should you do now?
+Let’s say you have a few black marks on your driving record: a DUI from a couple of years ago, a recent speeding ticket, and a two-month lapse in car insurance.
+You can expect to pay more for car insurance coverage than drivers with a clean driving record.

-All is not lost.
-The Georgia Automobile Insurance Plan provides high-risk auto insurance coverage to eligible people who aren’t able to get insurance on their own.
-The GAAIP isn’t an independent insurance company.
+Unlike well-known brands like Liberty Mutual and Nationwide, the GAAIP isn’t an independent insurance company.
 Instead, it’s a way for Georgia auto insurance companies to share the financial burden of providing coverage to high-risk drivers.

 How Do I Know if I’m a High-Risk Driver?

-- You’ve been convicted of a DUI/DWI
+- Have been convicted of a DUI or DWI

-- You’ve filed multiple auto insurance claims
+- Have filed multiple auto insurance claims

-- You let your car insurance lapse
+- Let your car insurance lapse

-- You’ve never had car insurance before
+- Have never had car insurance before

 How Do I Apply for GAAIP Insurance?

-GAAIP isn’t required to provide you with an insurance policy.
+Also, GAAIP isn’t required to provide you with an insurance policy.
 If you have a history of not paying your premiums, for instance, or if your license is suspended, the plan may decline to offer you coverage.

 How Long Will GAAIP Cover Me?

-So if you have a high-risk auto insurance plan in Georgia, you should frequently check to see if you can find cheaper insurance.
+So if you have a high-risk auto insurance plan in Georgia, you should frequently check to see if you can find better car insurance rates elsewhere.

 Once you find a better deal, switch insurance companies when your GAAIP policy ends.
-You can cancel your old policy and switch mid-term, but you may end up paying a cancellation fee of 10 percent of your unused premiums.
-(The rest will be refunded).
+You can cancel your old policy and switch mid-term, but you may have to pay a cancellation fee of 10% of your unused premiums.
+The rest will be refunded.

-How Long Will I be Considered a High-Risk Driver?
+How Long Will I Be Considered a High-Risk Driver?

-This varies by state; in Washington and Virginia, for instance, insurers can only look at your driving record for the last 36 months.
-In Georgia, insurers can see the last seven years of your driving history, including any DUIs.
+This varies by state.
+In Washington and Virginia, insurers can only look at your driving record for the last 36 months.
+In Georgia, insurers can see the previous seven years of your driving history, including any DUIs.
 Points remain on your license for two years.

 If you’re a high-risk driver, you may want to take a defensive-driving class and work on improving behaviors that have gotten you in trouble before, like speeding or distracted driving.
 It goes without saying that you should never, ever drink and drive.